World News | Prominent Dalit Activist Dies of Heart Attack During a City Council Hearing in California | LatestLY

 Washington, Jul 24 (PTI) A prominent Indian-American Dalit activist fighting against the recent caste discrimination bill in California Assembly died of a heart attack as he passionately spoke against it at a city council meeting in Cupertino, sending shock waves amongst the Hindu American community in the country.

-Milind Makwana, according to his close friends and family, spoke at the City Council meeting against SB403, the anti-caste discrimination bill in California State Assembly.
+Milind Makwana, according to his close friends and family, spoke at the City Council meeting on July 18 against SB403, the anti-caste discrimination bill in California State Assembly.

 Throughout the day, the Cupertino-based activist participated in various meetings and the City Council hearing, speaking passionately against it and stating that the bill was anti-Dalit.